SpenceKonde/arduino-tiny-841/README.md

 * EEPROM works.
 * tone is untested.
 * SPI works.
-* I2C/TWI hardware slave needs library support.
-It is not the same as the master/slave TWI on mega's, and the 841 does not have a USI, so the USI I2C libraries that exist for the tinyx4/x5 won't work either.
-I can't make SoftI2CMaster work.
+* I2C/TWI hardware slave supported by WireS library: https://github.com/orangkucing/WireS
+* I2C/TWI software master not available / not tested.
 * Pin change interrupts are untested (including INT0).
-* USBAsp can't program it.
+* USBAsp can't program it - neither can many other ISPs.
+Investigation is ongoing.
 * Optiboot without the LED blink (noLED) for 841 included; this saves 64 bytes of flash (not used by default - modify boards.txt if needed)